AArnott/CodeGeneration.Roslyn/README.md

 ```

 We add two new metadata attributes:
-- `ReferenceOutputAssembly="false"` - this causes the compilation to not
+- `ReferenceOutputAssembly="false"` - this causes the compilation to not add
-  add a reference to Duplicator.dll to the `ReferencePath` - so the source
+  a reference to Duplicator.Generators.dll to the `ReferencePath` - so the source
   code has no dependency and doesn't know anything about that project.
 - `SkipGetTargetFrameworkProperties="true"` - this prevents build tasks
   from checking compatibility of the generator's TFM with this project's TFM.

+Now we can retarget our Reflector to any TFM compatible with Attributes package
+(so `netstandard1.0`-compatible), e.g. netcoreapp2.0 - and it should run just fine.

 #### Multitargeting generator